 Mom’s Homemade Delicious Broccoli Soup [Recipe]

-During these freezing winter days, there's nothing better than Mom's homemade broccoli soup to make you feel good and warm inside and all over!
+During these cold freezing days, there's nothing better than Mom's homemade broccoli soup to make you feel good and warm all over!
 My Mom made this for our family and I'd like to share it with you!

 - 1 bouquet of fresh (or bag of frozen) broccoli - use mostly the florets